-It should be noted that most Federal funds, other than those from the Highway Trust Fund, are provided as budget authority (BA).
-The BA typically does not require additional OA to be obligated because traditional BA is limited directly by the appropriations which made it available by appropriation.
-BA is typically one year or available until expended.
+It should be noted that most Federal funds, other than those from the Highway Trust Fund, are provided as appropriated budget authority (BA), typically within an appropriations act.
+The appropriated BA does not require additional OA to be obligated because appropriated BA is limited directly by the appropriation which made it available.
+Unless stated otherwise in law, appropriated BA is available to be obligated for one year.

-- Question 52: What are the various types of obligation limitation that could be affected by earmark repurposing? - Answer 52: Please see the Attachment 1 for an explanation of the obligation limitation. - Question 53: If the earmark has more CA than OA, and the State does not wish to use the formula OA for the repurposed funds, does the State need to repurpose the full amount available for the earmark? - Answer 53: Yes, the State should repurpose the full amount of CA even if it does not plan to use formula OA to obligate the excess CA. This is an acceptable variance from Question #33 to take into account the excess CA. - Question 54: Can the repurposed funds be used to replace previously obligated funds on an existing project? - Answer 54: No. Pursuant to 23 CFR 630.110(a), properly obligated funds may not be replaced.
-A State may use repurposed funds to add additional funds to a project due to a need for additional obligations or to convert advance construction as long as that project is identified at the time the repurposing is originally requested. - Question 55: If a repurposed project is completed, can excess funds deobligated from the project due to cost underruns be re-obligated on another project? - Answer 55: Once a project is repurposed, the project description no longer meets the requirement of the provision that the project be described in applicable legislation or a report identified by Congress and, as such, cannot be further repurposed.
-Therefore, if a repurposed project is completed and excess funds are deobligated, the unobligated funds may be used only on another project from the same earmark identified on the previously submitted modified transfer request form.
+- Question 49: What are the various types of obligation limitation that could be affected by earmark repurposing? - Answer 49: Please see the Attachment 1 for an explanation of the obligation limitation. - Question 50: If the earmark has more CA than OA, and the State does not wish to use the formula OA for the repurposed funds, does the State need to repurpose the full amount available for the earmark? - Answer 50: Yes, the State should repurpose the full amount of CA even if it does not plan to use formula OA to obligate the excess CA. This is an acceptable variance from Question #33 to take into account the excess CA. - Question 51: Can the repurposed funds be used to replace previously obligated funds on an existing project?

+- Answer 51: No. Pursuant to 23 CFR 630.110(a), properly obligated funds may not be replaced.
+A State may use repurposed funds to add additional funds to a project due to a need for additional obligations or to convert advance construction as long as that project is identified at the time the repurposing is originally requested. - Question 52: If a repurposed project is completed, can excess funds deobligated from the project due to cost underruns be re-obligated on another project? - Answer 52: Once a project is repurposed, the project description no longer meets the requirement of the Repurposing Provision that the project be described in applicable legislation or a report identified by Congress and, as such, cannot be further repurposed.
+Therefore, if a repurposed project is completed and excess funds are deobligated, the unobligated funds may be used only on another project from the same earmark identified on the previously submitted modified repurposed transfer request form.
 In addition, for contract authority funding after the period of availability, the reobligation must occur in the same fiscal year as the deobligation.
-Moreover, the original obligation must have been proper (an amount was not obligated in excess of the estimate to complete the project authorized or before the project was ready to proceed), and the deobligation must have been for a valid reason complying with 23 CFR 630.110(a). - Question 56: Can the repurposed funds be transferred to another agency or Federal Lands to carry out a project or projects? - Answer 56: Yes, based upon authorized transfer procedures as described in FHWA Order 4551.1.
+Moreover, the original obligation must have been proper (an amount was not obligated in excess of the estimate to complete the project authorized or before the project was ready to proceed), and the deobligation must have been for a valid reason complying with 23 CFR 630.110(a). - Question 53: Can the repurposed funds be transferred to another agency or Federal Lands to carry out a project or projects? - Answer 53: Yes, based upon authorized transfer procedures as described in FHWA Order 4551.1.

 If funds are being transferred to another agency, e.g., the Federal Transit Administration, the State should submit two transfer forms.
-The State should submit form FHWA-1575 (ERP 2020) to repurpose the earmark to the new purpose and submit form FHWA-1576 to transfer the funds to the other agency.
+The State should submit form FHWA-1575 (ERP 2021) to repurpose the earmark to the new purpose and submit form FHWA-1576 to transfer the funds to the other agency.
 Both forms may be submitted at the same time if the receiving agency will obligate in the current fiscal year.
 Form FHWA-1576 will show the repurposed funds program code.